 As the centuries went by, and Persia convulsed with periods of upheaval, invasion and rebirth, shaking the land and culture to its core, Zurkhaneh rituals were themselves shaped by these convulsions.

-Especially after the rise to prominence of Shia Islam, when the warrior Imam Ali was chosen as a patron, because of his legendary feats as a warrior.
+Especially after the rise to prominence of Shia Islam, when Imam Ali was chosen as a patron, because of his legendary feats as a warrior.
 Philosophical components from Sufism were also included; however, at its heart, Zurkhaneh has never changed, the principles of brotherhood, obtaining physical, mental and spiritual strength remain as steadfast as they were during the time of King Cyrus.

 A Conversation with Kashi Azad